India: Bangalore sees deadly violence over anti-Islam Facebook post | DW | 12.08.2020

 At least three people have been killed in riots after an alleged blasphemous Facebook post about the Prophet Muhammed triggered riots in the southern Indian city of Bangalore, authorities said on Wednesday.

-Police clashed with thousands of protesters on Tuesday, tear-gassing crowds and opening fire with live ammunition.
+Police clashed with thousands of protesters on Tuesday evening, tear-gassing crowds and opening fire with live ammunition.

 Local media reports that two people killed in the riots had died of gunshot wounds.

-Three people were critically injured during Tuesday' evening's violence and at least one reporter was injured, police told French news agency AFP.
+Three people were critically injured during the violence violence and at least one reporter was injured, police told French news agency AFP.

 Local media showed protesters shouting slogans at the police station and outside the politician's home.